sflinter/hypergraph/README.md

 __Figure 3__ A perfect solution of the OpenAI CartPole environment obtained through Hypergraph CGP.

-It should be noted that both the CGP and optimisation routines are general and can be easily tailored for a given problem by specifying a suitable set of operations and an appropriate fitness function.
+It should be noted that both the CGP and optimisation routines are general and can be easily tailored for a given problem by specifying a suitable set of operations and an appropriate objective function.

 ![cgp-evolution](./doc/cgp-evolution-1.png)